What is flooding?

 What does the Local Resilience Forum do to prepare?

-Due to changing climate and weather conditions, it is likely to see an increase in flooding.
+Due to changing climate and weather conditions, it is likely we will see an increase in flooding.
 While we cannot stop extreme weather events, we can plan which helps to reduce the risk and impact of flooding.

 • Water companies work with LLFAs to help manage surface water flooding